edelstone/actionverb.com/job-ads/media-buyer.md

 ## B2B Media Buyer / PPC / Paid Traffic Manager For {{ site.team_size }}-Person All-Remote SaaS Company

-Are you an expert in Adwords, Facebook, and other self-serve paid traffic buying platforms?
+Are you an expert at Adwords, Facebook, and other self-serve paid traffic buying platforms?
 Do you have experience writing headlines, ad copy, landing pages, and funnels?
 Have you run $1M+ worth of online ads?
 If so, we'd like you to learn about Action Verb!

+{% include_relative header-1.md %}

+For example, as a Paid Traffic Manager or Media Buyer, you'll be doing making all the decisions yourself:  how much to budget, which campaigns to run, which platforms to add.
+You will not be micromanaged!

-{% include_relative header.md %}
+{% include_relative header-2.md %}

 ### For The Role of Media Buyer and PPC Manager, We Want To See This Track Record of Results: